 Start and finish

 If the Carneddau are to be crossed, then somewhere between Conwy and the Aber falls are obvious northern finish points.
+Eventually, this would become Llanfairfechan, though I did not know that when I started.
 But where in the south?
 Sale and Gillham choose the Gower, Drake Cardiff, and Cantrell/Rylance Carmarthen.
-Research found what was then called the Sirhowy Valley Walk – it’s since been renamed the Sirhowy Valley Ridgeway Walk – starting from the first major town of south Wales coming from London, Newport.
+Research found what was then called the Sirhowy Valley Walk – it’s since been renamed the Sirhowy Valley Ridgeway Walk – starting from the first major town of south Wales coming from London, Newport, and it fitted my bill admirably.
+I did do one little cheat though, by not starting at the sea but a mile inland – not a mistake when finishing, as I cautiously dipped a toe.